Fact-Augmented Lookahead Planning for LLM Agents: METHOD: LLM AGENT WITH ATOMIC FACT AUGMENTATION AND LOOKAHEAD PLANNING

 The LWM-Planner maintains a concise representation of its world understanding and recent interactions.
 Core to its state are a short-term \textbf{interaction history} (`history`), which is a deque of recent observation-action pairs, and a longer-term, distilled knowledge base in the form of an \textbf{atomic fact set} (`facts`).
 These facts serve as the cornerstone of the agent's learned abstraction; they are intended to capture the most salient, value-relevant aspects of the environment discovered through experience.
 The set is therefore composed of textual statements (e.g., ``object X is on table Y,'' ``door Z is locked'') that are crucial for task completion.
 These, along with an environment description and a list of allowed actions, provide the necessary context for the LLM components.

 The process of learning and refining the atomic fact set is central to the agent's adaptability.
 This occurs primarily at the end of each episode through a ``reflection'' phase.
 After an episode concludes, the complete trajectory of observations, actions, rewards, and outcomes is provided to an LLM.
 This LLM is tasked with identifying and generating ``minimal new atomic facts'' that were not previously known (i.e., not in the current \texttt{facts}set) but are \textit{deemed critical for better predicting state values or rewards in the future}.
 The aim is to distill the most salient pieces of information from the recent experience that, if known earlier, could have led to improved decision-making.
-This directly addresses the goal of minimizing $\epsilon_{\mathrm{sim}}$ by enriching the abstract state representation $z_t = (o_t, F_t)$ with information that better distinguishes states with different true values or optimal actions.
-These newly extracted facts are then added to the \texttt{facts}deque.
+Candidate facts are therefore subjected to a \emph{predictive-consistency filter}: we replay the just-finished episode while conditioning the simulator (temperature~0) on the candidate fact and accept it only if the \emph{held-out next-step} prediction error (reward, termination, and/or next observation) decreases using cached model calls.
+This is a heuristic, post-hoc check performed on the same episode and is model-internal rather than ground truth; a stronger trajectory-grounded variant is given in Appendix~\ref{app:pcf}; it is \emph{not} a causal test.
+As a sanity check, we discard any fact that is later contradicted by observations in the following episode.
+We leave environment-level validation and cross-episode checks to future work.
+This aims to reduce state aliasing (proxy $\epsilon_{\mathrm{sim}}$) by enriching $z_t = (o_t, F_t)$ with information that better separates states with different values or optimal actions.
+These newly extracted and validated facts are then added to the \texttt{facts} deque.
 To maintain the conciseness and relevance of this knowledge base, an optional fact compression step can be performed.
 Here, an LLM reviews the entire set of current facts and attempts to eliminate redundancies or overly specific information, producing a more compact yet informationally rich set of facts.
 This evolving \texttt{facts}set serves as a dynamically updated, experience-grounded augmentation for all subsequent LLM reasoning during planning.
+We cap the fact memory by context length; older facts are dropped by redundancy before recency.